Summary

 The Citroën C5 Aircross is a relatively affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.

-We don’t have independently verified fuel consumption data for the petrol and diesel models, but the CO2 levels (which are linked closely to fuel consumption) are good.
-The plug-in hybrid looks great on paper, but that’s due to the woeful EU/UK goverment lab tests that are completely useless at measuring a plug-in hybrid…
+Fuel consumption is only average for the petrol-engined models, but the diesels and hybrids are better.
+The plug-in hybrid looks great on paper, but that’s due to the woeful EU/UK government lab tests that are completely useless at measuring a plug-in hybrid…

-Insurance costs are excellent, while servicing and maintenance over the first five years should be very good as well.
+Insurance costs should be excellent, while servicing and maintenance over the first five years should be very good as well.

 Awards